gramat-lang/specs/EXPRESSIONS.md

 # Expressions

+An expression by itself, when evaluated, is able to generate a collection of name/value pairs by capturing and processing characters.

-The expressions are defined using a language similar to the regular expressions of most programming languages but adapted to describe a collection of name/value pairs (_map_ in this document).
+The expressions are defined using a language similar to the regular expressions of most programming languages but adapted to support complex operations.

-## Plain Property Rule
+# Plain Property

 Defines a plain property in the current object taking the value from the captured text in the rule evaluation.
 If the rule doesn't match, no value will be considered (not even `null`).

 Only [String](#string-property), [Number](#number-property), [Boolean](#boolean-property) and [Null](#null-property) are considered plain values.

-### String Property
+## String Property

 The property value will be exactly the same than the captured text.